a-bentofreire/pytracetoix/README.md

 - Multiple levels.
 - Capture Input method with `allow` and `name` callback.
 - Display Result method with `allow`, `before` and `after` callbacks.
+- Input and Result output can be formatted and overridden.

 ## Installation